 Breastfeeding also is not recommended for women undergoing radiation or chemotherapy treatment for cancer.
 Women who have had breast surgery also may not be able to breastfeed.
 When breastfeeding is contraindicated for any reason, feeding a baby formula enables parents and caregivers to meet their newborn’s nutritional needs.

 8 World Health Organization.
 “Questions and Answers on HIV and infant feeding.”
 Accessed June 6, 2019.

 Most women can and should breastfeed when given sufficient education and support.
 However, as discussed, a small percentage of women are unable to breastfeed their infants, while others choose not to.
 For parents who choose to bottle-feed, infant formula provides a balance of nutrients.
 However, not all formulas are the same and there are important considerations that parents and caregivers must weigh.
 Standard formulas use cow’s milk as a base.
-They have 20 calories per fluid ounce, similar to breast milk, with vitamins and minerals added.
+They have 20 calories per fluid ounce, similar to human milk, with vitamins and minerals added.
 Soy-based formulas are usually given to infants who develop diarrhea, constipation, vomiting, colic, or abdominal pain, or to infants with a cow’s milk protein allergy.
 Hypoallergenic protein hydrolysate formulas are usually given to infants who are allergic to cow’s milk and soy protein.
 This type of formula uses hydrolyzed protein, meaning that the protein is broken down into amino acids and small peptides, which makes it easier to digest.
-Preterm infant formulas are given to low birth weight infants if breast milk is unavailable.
+Preterm infant formulas are given to low birth weight infants if human milk is unavailable.
 Preterm infant formulas have 24 calories per fluid ounce and are given until the infant reaches the desired weight.